 Our world has its own special and unique language.
 If you've ever felt lost in the jargon, you aren't alone!
 That's why we've pulled together this glossary.

 Here you'll find all the business terms beqom uses on a regular basis along with their definitions.
-If you want to go deeper into a particular concept, we have included a link where you can learn more.
+If you want to go deeper into certain concepts, we have included a link where you can learn more.

 Pays based on accomplishing specific activities or milestones; does not involve a quota.
-For example, a rep might be paid $500 for each sale of Product X, of $100 for each net new customer contract.
+For example, a rep might be paid $500 for each sale of Product X, or $100 for each net new customer contract.

-Increase in the commission rate for attainment levels.
+Increase in the commission rate for higher attainment levels.
 For example, commission rate might be 3% on the first 200k of revenue, 4% on the next 200k, then 5% for everything over 400k.
 Or can be based on quota attainment, for example, 3% up to 80% of quota, 4% from 81-120% of quota, and 5% over 120% of quota.
 Also known as a "kicker".